jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 Upstream fixes in Lumino
 ^^^^^^^^^^^^^^^^^^^^^^^^

-JupyterLab does uses a front-end framework that was built specifically for it called Lumino.
+JupyterLab uses a front-end framework that was built specifically for it called Lumino.
 Lumino is similar in some ways to React, Vue, and Angular, but it also provides a number of UI widgets like menu bars, tab bars, and dock panels.
 As a result, some of the accessibility issues tracked in the JupyterLab GitHub